benjiebob/WLDO/README.md

 `git clone --recurse-submodules https://github.com/benjiebob/WLDO`

+For segmentation decoding, install pycocotools
+`python -m pip install "git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI"`

 ### Datasets

 To use the StanfordExtra dataset, you will need to download the .json file [via the repository](https://github.com/benjiebob/StanfordExtra).

+**Please ensure you have StanfordExtra_v12 installed, which we released 1 Feb 2021.**

 You may also wish to evaluate the [Animal Pose Dataset](https://sites.google.com/view/animal-pose/).
 If so, download all of the dog images into data/animal_pose/images.
-For example, an image path should look like: `data/animal_pose/images/2007_000063.jpg`.<sup>1</sup>
+For example, an image path should look like: `data/animal_pose/images/2007_000063.jpg`.
+We have reformatted the annotation file and enclose it in this repository `data/animal_pose/animal_pose_data.json`.

 ## Splits

-The train/validation/test splits used for our ECCV 2020 submission are contained in the `data/splits` repository.
+The train/validation/test splits used for our ECCV 2020 submission are contained in the `data/StanfordExtra_v12` repository and under the `data/animal_pose` folder.

 ### Pretrained model